 At Good Sizzling Fish, nestled within the Blue Ridge Mountains, the go-to transfer is the restaurant’s namesake: fried catfish dredged in native cornmeal served between skinny slices of white bread with a beneficiant dollop of tangy buttermilk tartar sauce.
 The sandwich — and the restaurant — are odes to the fish camps that when proliferated round Southern Appalachia in addition to the “badass fish-frying girls” of chef Ashleigh Shanti’s childhood in Virginia Seashore.

 Shanti first garnered nationwide consideration for bringing Affrilachian flavors to the menu at Asheville’s Benne on Eagle.
 At Good Sizzling Fish, the place she is each proprietor and chef, she’s telling extra of her story.
 The eating room proudly shows her mother and father’ assortment of Jet magazines, black-and-white pictures of Black Asheville, and cheeky work illustrated by her spouse.
 The menu, stuffed with twists on Southern staples, pulls inspiration from Black Appalachia in addition to a little bit of Japan, the place her father used to journey for work.
-As an alternative of cornbread, Shanti affords a candy potato okonomiyaki, which is each bit as .
+As an alternative of , Shanti affords a candy potato okonomiyaki, which is each bit as comforting.
 She turns native steelhead trout right into a slice of lunch meat for a riff on the basic bologna sandwich, griddled with translucent white onions, slices of American cheese, and a success of mustard.

 Lastly cooking precisely how she likes, Shanti can be cooking for her chosen neighborhood of Asheville, who supported her pop-ups and queued up on day one in every of Good Sizzling Fish.
 And when Hurricane Helene devastated the area, she was among the many first wave of cooks volunteering to supply meals to her displaced neighbors.
 Her restaurant wasn’t broken by the storm, however with out potable water, a lot of the space companies stay closed.
 When the area’s programs and roads are restored, the institutions of Western North Carolina deserve our assist, together with a meal at Good Sizzling Fish. — Erin Perkins, Eater Carolinas editor